kohei-noda-qcrg/dirac23.0_bullseye_container/README.md

 ## Description

-- This is a reproducible container for building DIRAC 23.0 on Debian 11 (bullseye)
+- This is a reproducible container for building DIRAC 23.0 on Debian 11 (bullseye) and AlmaLinux 8

 ## Usage